TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

 ``--framework-extensions``
   TYPO3 system extensions that should be marked as active.
 Extension keys separated by comma.
-``--activate-default``
-  If true, ``typo3/cms`` extensions that are marked as TYPO3 factory default, will be activated, even if not in the list of configured active framework extensions.
 ``--excluded-extensions``
   Extensions which should stay inactive.
 This does not affect provided framework extensions or framework extensions that are required or part as minimal usable system.
+``--activate-default``
+  (DEPRECATED) If true, ``typo3/cms`` extensions that are marked as TYPO3 factory default, will be activated, even if not in the list of configured active framework extensions.